-Multiple Myeloma belongs to a class of conditions called plasma cell neoplasms, which are abnormal growths of tissue that form a mass or tumor, some of which are benign and some cancerous.
+Multiple myeloma belongs to a class of conditions called plasma cell neoplasms, which are abnormal growths of tissue that form a mass or tumor, some of which are benign and some cancerous.
 The main goal at the Siteman Cancer Center is to get a correct diagnosis of your condition and decide if treatment is needed.
 Some forms are slow-growing and may initially be handled with active surveillance.
-Specialists here excel in using the technology and experience to make an accurate diagnosis, often down to the genetic level, so the best treatment options may be identified.
+Specialists here excel in using technology and their experience to make an accurate diagnosis, often down to the genetic level, so the best treatment options may be identified.

 Symptoms of Plasma Cell Neoplasms